-Stage 4 mesothelioma has spread, or metastasized, to organs and structures of the body far from where the tumor first appeared.
-If you’ve been diagnosed with stage four mesothelioma, the disease has spread too far for curative treatment.
+Stage 4 mesothelioma has spread or metastasized to organs and structures of the body far from where the tumor first appeared.
+If you’ve been diagnosed with stage four mesothelioma, the disease may have spread too far for curative treatment.
 You can, however, have palliative treatment and participate in clinical trials where researchers test new treatments that may improve your prognosis.

 Learn more about clinical trials that may offer unique treatments for stage 4 mesothelioma patients.

-- At stage 4, the cancer has spread throughout the chest wall, pericardium, and diaphragm.
+- At stage 4, cancer has spread throughout the chest wall, pericardium, and diaphragm.

 - Mesothelioma cells have invaded lymph nodes located far from where the tumor first appeared.

 - Because mesothelioma has spread so far, doctors primarily use treatment to improve a patient’s quality of life.